katjanestrickland/Bayes-Music-Prediction/README.md

 ## Analysis Overview

-A normal-normal mixture model with EM algorithm, then hiearchical bayes.
+A normal-normal mixture model with EM algorithm, then hierarchical bayes.
 See Markdown Link

 ``` {r}